cloudflare/cf-app/_sources/gettingstarted.txt

 The primary goal of CloudFlare Apps is to make CloudFlare customers happier, by making their websites even better through easy integration of outside services.

-Apps may site owners time, make money or simply bring a smile to a visitor’s face.
+Apps might save site owners' time, improve their operations, make them more money or simply bring a smile to a visitor’s face.

 Current CloudFlare Apps
 -----------------------